oldtownmedia/otm-development-standards/PHP.md

 ?>
 ```

-Use lowercase letters and underscores for variable names.
+Use lowercase letters and underscores for variable names instead of camelcase.

 **Avoid:**